rlipps/NRAO_ALMA_MSDS_Capstone_2024/README.md

 ## File Organization

 ### Dashboard Folder
-The "Dashboard" folder holds .py and jupyter notebook of dashboard code that does not require inputs.
-You can use these files to explore each topic without the predictions from models.
+The "Dashboard" folder holds a .py file and a jupyter notebook of the dashboard code that does not require inputs.
+You can use these files to explore topics without the predictions from models.

 ### Data Folder
 * Model Outputs